 Less common symptoms include:

 Blood loss, whether acute or chronic, will result in loss of iron.
-Women are at a considerably higher risk of iron deficiency anemia due to the blood they lose during menstruation.
+Women are at a considerably higher risk of iron deficiency anemia due to the blood loss during menstruation.
 Gastrointestinal conditions may also contribute to blood loss including hemorrhoids, peptic ulcers, Crohn’s disease, colonic polyps, and even stomach or colon cancer.

 If your body does not get adequate iron from the food you consume, over time it will become iron deficient.
 The body is better able to absorb iron from meat than it does from other sources.
 For this reason, people who choose to adopt a vegetarian or vegan lifestyle may need to increase their intake of iron-rich, plant-based foods or supplements in order to absorb the same amount of iron as a meat-eater.